Gordon Bell (singer-songwriter)

-Gordon Bell (born 24 July 1969) is a Scottish singer-songwriter based in Moscow, Russia.
+Gordon Bell (born 24 July 1969) is a Scottish singer-songwriter based in Basel, Switzerland.

 Background

-He is prolific having released fifteen albums in as many years.
-Eight of those albums were under the pseudonym Gustav Bertha.
+He released fifteen albums.
+Nine of those albums were under the pseudonym Gustav Bertha.
 His breakthrough fifth album My Life as a Dog (distributed in Switzerland through RecRec) was well received: Swiss newspaper Der Bund called it 'Wunderbar',.
 The Swiss press has also dubbed him with the slightly more ambiguous title, "The World's least-known Scot".
 He stopped working under the Gustav Bertha pseudonym in 2008 to write and play as Gordon Bell.
 Bell's music could be compared to a strange cross between fellow Glaswegians Ivor Cutler and Alex Harvey.
 He has a penchant for storytelling in his songs.
 He also spent 15 years as lead singer with a tribute to The Sensational Alex Harvey Band – Not The Sensational Alex Harvey Band and now fronts the rock band Giant Stone Eater who play a mix of covers (especially songs connected with Alex Harvey) and Bell's own songs.